sumitjain43/sumitjain43/README.md

 I’m a **B.Tech student and MERN Stack Developer** with a strong interest in **software development and problem-solving**.
 I enjoy building **full-stack web applications** using **MongoDB, Express, React, and Node.js**, and continuously improving my understanding of **core computer science fundamentals, C++, and Data Structures & Algorithms**.

-I like learning concepts from the ground up and applying them to real-world projects.
+I actively practice problem-solving on platforms like **LeetCode and CodeChef**, focusing on writing efficient and optimized solutions.

 ---